 • Acceptable package size & weight

-In the case of shippers or customers that don’t have control over packaging, require them to provide clear, detailed information and notify the warehouse of new incoming shipments.
+In the case of shippers or customers who don’t have control over packaging, they are required to provide clear, detailed information and notify the warehouse of new incoming shipments.
 Often, freight forwarders receive cargo that doesn’t clearly state who the consignee or final recipient is.

 To minimize these issues, inform all carriers that proper documentation must be in hand upon arrival and cargo must be organized in relation to the delivery route.